symbol-os/symbol-os-promo/README.md

 The **Symbol OS** is an **artifact from that other branch of possibility**, reimagined in our present time.

-Its filesystem resembles a recursive fractal.
+Its filesystem resembles a hierarchical database.
 Its editor reveals documents as living symbolic pages.
 Its shell speaks not in commands, but in computing frames.